openstax/ce-styles/README.md

 1. bake the book with the old code
 1. bake the book with the new code
-1. compare the 2 cooked HTML files to see if there were any differences
+1. compare the 2 baked HTML files to see if there were any differences

 Here are the steps to run it: